Matt Turk

 Matthew Edward Turk (born June 16, 1968) is an American former professional football player who was a punter in the National Football League (NFL).
 He was originally signed by the Green Bay Packers as an undrafted free agent in 1993.
 He played college football at the University of Wisconsin–Whitewater.
 A three-time Pro Bowl selection, Turk was also a member of the Los Angeles Rams, Washington Redskins, Miami Dolphins, New York Jets, St. Louis Rams, Jacksonville Jaguars, and Houston Texans.
 He is the 2nd tallest punter in NFL history (tied with 2 others).

-Early years
+Early life

 Turk graduated from Greenfield High School in his birthplace of Greenfield, Wisconsin in 1986.

 Matt played college football for the University of Wisconsin–Whitewater and graduated with a degree in elementary education in 1993.
 With the Wisconsin–Whitewater Warhawks, Turk averaged 36.3 yards per punt.
 The Warhawks won the Wisconsin State University Conference Championship in 1990 season.
 Turk also played the tight end position at UWW.